-It is claimed that tidal power could supply up to 10% of the UK's energy within ten years, and SeaGen is the world's first commercial tidal stream energy generator.
-It is more than four times as powerful than the world's second most powerful tidal current system, the 300KW SeaFlow that was installed off Lynmouth on the north Devon coast more than five years ago.
+Tidal power could supply up to 10% of the UK’s energy within ten years, and SeaGen is the world’s first commercial tidal stream energy generator.
+It is more than four times as powerful than the world’s second most powerful tidal current system, the 300KW SeaFlow that was installed off Lynmouth on the north Devon coast more than five years ago.

-The company is also investigating the potential for tidal energy schemes in other parts of the UK, and in North America.
+The company is also investigating the potential for tidal energy schemes in other parts of the UK and in North America.